vgel/repeng/README.md

 * For a list of changes by version, see the [CHANGELOG](https://github.com/vgel/repeng/blob/main/CHANGELOG).
 * For quantized use, you may be interested in [llama.cpp#5970](https://github.com/ggerganov/llama.cpp/pull/5970)—after training a vector with `repeng`, export it by calling `vector.export_gguf(filename)` and then use it in `llama.cpp` with any quant!
+* To load gguf files directly, you can run into OOM errors, see [this github issue for more](See here: https://github.com/huggingface/transformers/issues/34417).
 * Vector training *currently does not work* with MoE models (such as Mixtral).
 (This is theoretically fixable with some work, let me know if you're interested.)

 ## Notice